Our Recommendations For Those In A Hurry

 Some yarns, such as Lion Brand Mandala and Caron Cakes, have color changes appearing throughout.
 Great for when you aren’t fussy about when the color change appears in your knitting project.

 The beauty of rewinding is you can see the color change and wind it into separate colors if you want more control.

 What To Look For In A Yarn Winder

 Look for a one built to last.
 For those that have plastic bits, make sure they’re not going to break right away.

 Check the protection of the gears.
 If the yarn slips underneath the gears, it will get caught fast.
 In sturdy models, the gears are better protected.

-The table clamps should also be sturdy and have a good grip, without damaging the surface of the table in your craft room.
+The table clamps should also be sturdy and have a good grip without damaging the table’s surface in your craft room.